yairmau/website/more/quotes/index.md

 * Confusion is a feeling that precedes learning something.
 It means you should pay closer attention, not disengage.
 **The Stoic Emperor, https://twitter.com/TheStoicEmperor/status/1309998964796567552**

+* Let no one ignorant of geometry enter here.
+**Said to be engraved on the door of Plato's Academy, the oldest recorded entrance requirement of a college**